Axis & Allies (2004 video game): Reception

 Axis & Allies was moderately received.
 The game was rated with a 6.0 by GameSpot, with gaming critics on the site giving a rating of 6.8 and users rating the game with 7.5.
 IGN rated the game with a score of 8.4, stating that "Axis and Allies RTS stands on its own merits as a great strategy game."

 GamePlanet rated the game four out of five stars, marking the game as "a marriage of the original board game and the recent award-winning RTS fantasy title Kohan II", saying that the game "has certainly taken on the best of both and delivered a great little game."

 XGPGaming touted an 8.7/10 rating, saying that "[they] did a great job on this game, in a genre that has been watered down by the numerous attempts by various companies [...]
 I recommend everyone who likes real-time strategy games to give this one a try." eToyChest gave a rating of 80%, writing that the game was "worthy to carry the [Axis & Allies] name proudly, and is a tremendously entertaining game in its own right [...]
 Axis & Allies delivers in terms of pure excitement and plain and simple fun.
 The game packs in more than enough challenge to keep even the seasoned RTS veterans gritting their teeth, while the online component is sure to keep most any player giddy."

 GameSpy gave the game a low two out of five stars, detailing the game as, "Timegate's Kohan goes to World War II and shoots itself in the foot."
 Tom Chick from GameSpy claimed that, although the game "does a good job of modeling supply lines", he blames the game's incompetence on the "interface [...] confusing and non-intuitive interplay among units [, and] too much base management."
-The game has also been criticized for its weak AI mechanics.
+GameSpot also been criticized for its weak AI mechanics.
 However, the game was stated by its developers to be able to "learn and adapt to player strategies as they play the game."

 IGN remarked that, artistically, the visuals of Axis & Allies look good:

 The unit models are fairly distinguishable at a glance and the animations and movements look very natural.
 Some of the units tend to bunch up on one another (where, oh, where are those formation controls?) but, otherwise, the effect of seeing troops marching beside halftracks, of seeing planes carpet an area with bombs, or of trees falling before the advance of your armor, is a very positive one that maintains a high level of excitement.